 We only sign forms for medical contraindications to a vaccine or component (Allergy to a component or previous adverse reaction).

-What do I do if I have a Medical question during office hours?
+What do I do if I have a Medical question after office hours?

 Our practice uses St Louis Children's Hospital's 'After Hours' Nurses line.
 Current practice members can request this number for contact on the weekends and from the hours of 4:30 pm-8:00 am weekdays.